Monthly Archives: September 2011

 At this point in her cookbook writing career, I think Isa could put out a book titled 137 Ways to Cook Brussels Sprouts and it would not only be a best seller, but a favorite on vegan message boards everywhere (Really.
 Her roasted brussels sprouts recipe is great.).
 After the success of Vegan with a Vengeance,* Vegan Cupcakes Take […]

-Admittedly rich, this traditional Southern-style peanut soup has an intense and unusual flavor.
-Adapted from Great American Vegetarian by Nava Atlas.
+Admittedly rich, this traditional Southern-style peanut soup has an intensely nutty flavor.
+Served in moderate portions, it’s immensely satisfying.

 Vegan Soul Kitchen: Fresh, Healthy, and Creative African-American Cuisine* by Bryant Terry fills a niche that’s been long left empty: good, healthy vegan food rooted in traditional African-American cuisine.
 It’s one of many excellent cookbooks released this year and is definitely one that belongs on your shelf if you’re looking to get more veggies into your […]